EngineerChris/prometheus-and-grafana-install/README.md

   - Provide the Prometheus URL: `http://<PromServerIP>:9090`

 ## Setting Up Data Dashboard Visualization
+There are two methods to populate Grafana Data Dashboard:
+1. Using Dashboard ID (may sometimes not work)
+2. Download Dashboard JSON File and Upload (the method used in this project)

-- Download Dashboard JSON File
+   - Download and Upload Dashboard JSON File: Click to download: Dashboard JSON File
-- Upload the Dashboard File and Connect to Prometheus Data Source
+   - Upload the Dashboard File and Connect to Prometheus Data Source:
+      - Hover over the + sign on the left panel
+      - Select Import
+      - Click Upload JSON File and choose the downloaded file (1860_rev25.json)
+      - Choose Prometheus as the Data Source
+      - Click Import to complete the setup
+This setup will connect your dashboard to the Prometheus data source for visualization.

 ## Stress the Webserver (Target Server)

-- SSH to webser1
+- SSH to webser1 (that has node exporter installed that Prometheus is scaping metrics )
 - Install stress tool: `sudo apt update && sudo apt-get install stress -y`
 - Run stress test: `stress --cpu 5 --timeout 360s`